VishnuvarmanS/VishnuvarmanS/README.md

 ### Hi there, I'm Vishnuvarman

-## I'm a  final year student pursuing Bachelor of Technology
+## I'm a  final year student pursuing Bachelor of Technology in [Sri Manakula Vinayagar Engineering College][smvec]

 ### Connect with me: